 Title IX Coordinator for the University

-The University official responsible for coordinating compliance with the Harassment, Discrimination, and Sexual Misconduct Policy is Bridget Collier, Associate Provost for Equal Opportunity Programs.
+The University official responsible for coordinating compliance with the Policy on Harassment, Discrimination, and Sexual Misconduct is Bridget Collier, Associate Provost for Equal Opportunity Programs.
 She also serves as the University’s Title IX Coordinator, Affirmative Action Officer, and Section 504/ADA Coordinator.

 Please contact Bridget to raise concerns or to file a complaint regarding a faculty member, other academic appointee, or a staff member under the Harassment, Discrimination, and Sexual Misconduct Policy (including a Title IX complaint), or for general questions regarding this Policy.

 As the University’s Title IX Coordinator, Bridget provides academic units and staff offices with sexual harassment and discrimination training.
 The training covers the University’s Policy on Harassment, Discrimination, and Sexual Misconduct, including the processes, reporting obligations, and resources contained therein.
 Please contact Bridget to request training for your unit.
 For a list of units that have requested and received training thus far, click here.